surister/cratedb-guide/docs/domain/timeseries/video.md

 -- [Importing and Exporting Data with CrateDB]

-In this video tutorial, Rafaela will show you how to import JSON and CSV data to CrateDB using the [`COPY FROM`] statement.
-Then, she will demonstrate how to export data from CrateDB to a local file system, using the [`COPY TO`] statement.
+This video tutorial uses the [Quotes Dataset] to illustrate how importing JSON and CSV data into CrateDB works, by using the [`COPY FROM`] statement.

-Rafaela will use the [Quotes Dataset].
+Afterwards, it will demonstrate how to export data from CrateDB to a local file system, using the [`COPY TO`] statement.

 For more information about how to import and export data from/into CrateDB, please refer to [](#import-export).